-(1) Any former member, affiliate or registered student may apply for readmission provided that any outstanding sums due to the Association, including any fine or costs imposed by a disciplinary order, have been paid.
+(1) Any former member, affiliate or registered student may apply for readmission provided that any outstanding sums due to the Association, including any fine or costs imposed by a disciplinary order, have been paid and any breach of regulation 4(4) has been rectified.
 Such application should be made in the same manner as the original application and it will be considered by the Admissions and Licensing Committee in the ordinary way, and in accordance with regulation 9 above, save that:

-- (a) the Admissions and Licensing Committee shall have specific regard to the circumstances of his cessation as a member, affiliate or registered student; and - (b) the Admissions and Licensing Committee may, in its absolute discretion, require him to pass further examinations and/or tests and/or satisfy other requirements before it considers his application for readmission.
+(a) the Admissions and Licensing Committee shall have specific regard to the circumstances of his cessation as a member, affiliate or registered student; and

-(2) No former member, affiliate or registered student who has had a disciplinary order made against him excluding him from membership or as the case may be, causing him to lose his affiliate or registered student status, and prohibiting him from applying for readmission to membership or, as the case may be, seeking restoration of his affiliate or registered student status for a specified period may do so prior to the expiry of such period.
+- (b) the Admissions and Licensing Committee may, in its absolute discretion, require him to pass further examinations and/or tests and/or satisfy other requirements before it considers his application for readmission. - (2) No former member, affiliate or registered student who has had a disciplinary order made against him excluding him from membership or, as the case may be, causing him to lose his affiliate or registered student status may apply for readmission until after the later of: - (a) the expiry of twelve months after the effective date of the disciplinary order; or - (b) where the disciplinary order prohibits him from applying for readmission to membership or, as the case may be, seeking restoration of his affiliate or registered student status for a specified period, the expiry of such period.

+(1) Notice

-- (1) Notice - (a) Any notice or other document required to be given to any person pursuant to these regulations may be given to him personally or by sending it by post or courier to his registered address.
+- (a) Any notice or other document required to be given to any person pursuant to these regulations may be given to him personally or by sending it by post or courier to his registered address.
 If the person has no registered address any notice or document should be sent by post or courier to his address last known to the Association.
 Any such notice or document so sent shall be deemed to have arrived within 72 hours (excluding Saturdays and Sundays and Public and Bank Holidays) of despatch. - (b) Any notice or document required to be given to the Association may be given by sending it to the committee officer at the principal office of the Association.